AliAlkadhim/BayesOptPythia/README.md

 - Pleased be noted the existence of the supplementary material of this paper in this repository as "Supplementary_material_BayesOpt_Pythia.pdf".

+## Running the Experiments to Reproduce the results in the paper

 1. **Ensure that you have docker installed successfully on your system, and check that you are comfortable in downloading and running a docker image.**
 > If you need more help on this, feel free to check out the docker tutorials that I wrote here.
 > To install, you can see [this link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-debian-10).
 Just follow **Step #1**.